wdroste/store-utils/README.md

 # Store-Utils Neo4j Database Compaction and Index Maintenance

 This project was inspired by the work of Michael Hunger in the *store-utils* and so its a fork, mostly a rewrite of that effort.
-Its also a continuation for the 4.x community edition.
+It's also a continuation for the 4.x community edition.

 ## Use Cases:

-The use cases form around either compaction/optimization for a long running database or optimization after a large deletion.
+The use cases form around either compaction/optimization for a long-running database or optimization after a large deletion.
 Neo4j will attempt to recover space, but often it's just better to de-fragment or compact the database to restore it to optimal performance.
+There's also the question of corruption, this tool attempts to filter the corrupted nodes and relationships.
+It won't be able to repair the database but in general it will get to a working state.
+After any compact the indexes must be rebuilt.
+The commands here help facilitate that, since at times the process can be cumbersome.
+For instance in production, there have been times when Neo4j gets overwhelmed trying to re-create the indexes and since they're done in a transaction, the creation can get reverts.
+Basically this results in an infinite loop of creation, crash, creation, crash, so on and so on.

 Examples:
 * Overrun of data that was deleted and now the database is abnormally large.